Sareeka61/100-days-of-code/README.md

 - Learned about loop control statements:for,do..while,while and break.

 ## Day 3:
-- Learned about functions : library functions & user defined functions.
+- Learned about functions: library functions & user defined functions.